Junction Triangle

 Junction Triangle is a neighbourhood in Toronto, Ontario, Canada.
 It is located in the city's west end, just west of Lansdowne Avenue.
 The area is a triangle surrounded on all three sides by railway lines: the CNR/CPR mainline to the west, Metrolinx GO Transit Barrie line to the east, and the CPR east-west railway lines to the north.
 Bloor Street cuts across the middle of the neighbourhood, Dupont Street runs close to the northern edge, and Dundas Street is close to the southern boundary.
-By some accounts, the recent residential developments of Davenport Village and Foundry Lofts, built on former factory lands north of the CP Rail line, west of Lansdowne, south of Davenport and east of the GO Transit Bradford/Newmarket/Barrie line, also belong in this neighbourhood.
+By some accounts, the recent residential developments of Davenport Village and Foundry Lofts, built on former factory lands north of the CP Rail line, west of Lansdowne, south of Davenport and east of the GO Transit Bradford/Newmarket/Barrie line, also belong in this neighbourhood, but they are actually in the old village of Davenport.

 Name

 When a portion of farmland north of Bloor Street went up for sale in 1887 by the Toronto Land and Investment Corporation, it was in a unique triangular shape and since it was close enough to the West Toronto Junction, people referred to it as the Junction Triangle years later especially when people living in the area wanted to identify with their neighbourhood but it was never an official name or village, or had any official boundaries.

 In 2009, an effort was launched by locals in the community to find a name.
 "Junction Triangle" had been used by the city for the area since the 1970s.
 For demographics purposes the area is part of the Dovercourt-Wallace-Emerson-Junction district.
-A local residents association was called the South Junction Triangle Residents Association.
+Two local residents associations are called the South Junction Triangle Residents Association and South Junction Triangle Grows.
 One issue is that it is based on the nearby and much better known neighbourhood The Junction, and leads to frequent confusion.
 The area was also never part of the historic town of West Toronto Junction, but was called the Town of West Toronto, before annexation.

 The Fuzzy Boundaries project was created to try to find a new name.
 A vote was held in March 2010.
 Some 230 options were submitted originally, and after a narrowing process the vote was between ten options.
 The final vote was: